jbisanz/gnotobiotics/README.md

 ## Figures
 ![Fig1](DeckLayout.png)
 <br>**Figure 1.** OT-2 deck layout.
-Deck positions are sequentially numbered 1-11 from the bottom left to the top right. **Position 1:** a 384 qPCR plate which is empty. **Position 2:** 100ul of a 16S standard in a 1.5 mL centrifuge tube in position A1 of the opentrons tube rack. **Position 5 and 8:** 200ul opentrons filter tips. **Position 6:** 20ul opentrons filter tips. **Position 7:** a NEST 12-well reservoir containing the following: Column 1 - 300ul mag beads, Column 2 - 2.4 mL binding buffer, Column 3 - 3.6 mL wash buffer 1, Column 4 - 7.2 mL wash buffer 2, Column 5 - 10 mL nuclease free water, Column 6 - 450 iTaq supermix for probes and 90ul 10X primer/probe mix. **Position 10:** Biorad 96-well PCR plate positioned on magnetic capture stand.
+Deck positions are sequentially numbered 1-11 from the bottom left to the top right. **Position 1:** a 384 qPCR plate which is empty. **Position 2:** 100ul of a 16S standard in a 1.5 mL centrifuge tube in position A1 of the opentrons tube rack. **Position 5 and 8:** 200ul opentrons filter tips. **Position 6:** 20ul opentrons filter tips. **Position 7:** a NEST 12-well reservoir containing the following: Column 1 - 300ul mag beads, Column 2 - 2.4 mL binding buffer, Column 3 - 3.6 mL wash buffer 1, Column 4 - 7.2 mL wash buffer 2, Column 5 - 10 mL nuclease free water, Column 6 - 450 iTaq supermix for probes and 90ul 10X primer/probe mix. **Position 10:** Biorad 96-well PCR plate positioned on magnetic capture stand. **Position 11:** a waste container (Agilent 1 well 290 mL reservoir or upside down tip lid).

 ![Fig2]()
 <br> To fill in....